elvis-pan/elvis-pan.github.io/_posts/2021-01-26-coursereview.md

 ## Spring 2021
 - &#9733;&#9733; 10-725 Convex Optimization
   - A course that I originally thought would not be taking, but ended up as the first non-introductory machine learning course I took.
 Yuanzhi Li is inspiring and he completely changed this course from a statistics course into a machine learning theory course.
-Yuanzhi said, for most of us, convex optimization is no more than `optimizer = optim.SGD(model.parameters(), momentum=0.9, lr=0.01)`, so the focus is more on non-convex optimization for machine learning.
-Right now I really hope CMU reopens   the course 15-859BB Machine Learning Theory.
+According to Yuanzhi, for most of us, convex optimization is no more than `optim.SGD`, so the focus is more on non-convex optimization for machine learning.
+Right now I really hope CMU reopens the course 15-859BB Machine Learning Theory (originally taught by Avrim Blum but he has left CMU).
 - &#9733; 15-462 Computer Graphics
 - &#9733; 16-385 Computer Vision
 - 36-226 Introduction to Statistical Inference
 - 85-219 Biological Foundations of Behavior
 - 15-295 Competition Programming and Problem Solving
   - I started treating 15-295 as a club for entertainment rather than a course.
 Competitive programming and algorithms are awesome!
-- (Tsinghua University)
+- 40240432 Formal Languages and Automata (Tsinghua University)
+  - Most of the classes is about languages and automata and covers more in depth than 15-251 at CMU, and a few classes about theory of computation.
+  - Actually I don't need to take a CS course, but I want to experience the best computer science education in China and compare it with CMU.

-**Other commitments:** Tsinghua University host institution program, ML Research @ MultiComp Lab, Codeforces competitions.
+**Other commitments:** ML Research @ MultiComp Lab, Tsinghua University host institution program, Codeforces competitions.

 **Workload:** TBD (expected death)